 200 Park Avenue, New York, NY 10166-0193 USA

 Mr. Benjamin’s practice focuses on complex litigation, white collar criminal defense and internal investigations, and crisis management.
-Mr. Benjamin has deep experience counseling prominent individuals and companies in sensitive and often confidential privacy and defamation matters, reputational recovery matters, private investigations, founders’ disputes, and information technology-related litigation and investigations.
+Mr. Benjamin has deep experience counseling prominent individuals and companies in sensitive and often confidential privacy and defamation matters, reputational recovery matters, private investigations, and founders’ disputes.

 Mr. Benjamin has a particular expertise in federal sentencing law and policy.
 In 2012, Mr. Benjamin was appointed a non-voting member of the United States Sentencing Commission’s Practitioners Advisory Group, through which the national defense bar provides the Commission with input on a variety of sentencing-related issues, including proposed amendments to the Federal Sentencing Guidelines and legislative initiatives.
 In 2014, Mr. Benjamin was appointed a member of the Federal Bar Council’s Committee on Sentencing and Alternatives to Incarceration.
 He has written numerous articles about federal sentencing policy, including in the Federal Sentencing Reporter, and is an annual contributor to the ABA’s two-volume treatise, “Practice Under the Federal Sentencing Guidelines,” a comprehensive sentencing resource.

 Matt graduated in 2006 from New York University School of Law, where he served as an Executive Articles Editor for the Annual Survey of American Law and a research assistant to Professor Amy Adler.
 He graduated cum laude from Yale College with a Bachelor of Arts in the History of Art in 2003.
 From 2008 to 2009, Matt served as a law clerk to the Honorable George Z. Singal in the United States District Court for the District of Maine.